platformsh/platformsh-docs/src/golive/steps/cloudflare.md

 One of the main features that a modern DNS provider needs to have in order to work well with Platform.sh is somethat that's colloquially known as "Cname Flattening".
 This solves the problem of being able to point your "root domain" (example.com) to a domain name (CNAME) rather than an IP address (A record).
 [This post](https://blog.cloudflare.com/introducing-CNAME-flattening-rfc-compliant-cnames-at-a-domains-root/) explains it well.

 In order to correctly point DNS to your Platform.sh project, you'll need at the very least the master environment CNAME, in other words the domain of your site before you add a custom domain in the project admin UI (or otherwise in the CLI).
-It will look something like

-TODO - get example
+This is the value you would get from [Setp 2 of the pre-launch checklist](/golive/checklist.md).

 Assuming that you are using both a `www.` subdomain as well as the bare domain, you'll want to point both of those DNS entries to the same place.
 Whether you choose the bare domain version or the www subdomain doesn't make any practical difference, as they both will reach Platform.sh and be handled correctly.